lukew3/stemPlayerOnline/README.md

 * Enable loading local stem library
 * Custom colors and gradient generation
 * Fix lagging bug that occurs after playing stems for a long time
+* Fix bug causing latency when stem is isolated or unisolated.
+It seems that the lights change colors before volume is set
 * Add looping functionality
 * Add Quick menu tools
   * Reverse